One-particle and two-particle visibilities in bipartite entangled Gaussian states: Abstract

 \section{Abstract}

-Bipartite entangled Gaussian states provide an important resource for quantum information based on continuous variables.
-Perfect complementarity between one-particle visibility and two-particle visibility in discrete systems, has been previously generalized to an inequality, rather than equality, for Gaussian states characterized by varying amounts of squeezing and entanglement.
-The latter quantum inequality, however, appears to be due to assessment of two-particle visibility using an indirect method that first corrects the two-particle probability distribution by adding and subtracting distributions with varying degree of entanglement.
-In this work, we develop a new direct method for quantifying two-particle visibility based on measurement of a pair of two-particle observables that commute with the measured pair of single-particle observables.
-This direct method treats the two pairs of quantum observables on equal footing by formally identifying all four observable distributions as Radon transforms of the original two-particle probability distribution.
-The quantum complementarity relation between one-particle visibility and two-particle visibility obtained through the direct method deviates from unity by an exponentially small quantity bounded by the amount of squeezing, which is shown to vanish in the limit of infinite squeezing when the entangled Gaussian state approaches an ideal Einstein--Podolsky--Rosen state.
-The presented results demonstrate the theoretical utility of Radon transforms for elucidating the nature of two-particle visibility and provide new tools for the development of quantum applications employing continuous variables.
+Complementarity between one-particle visibility and two-particle visibility in discrete systems can be extended to bipartite quantum-entangled Gaussian states implemented with continuous-variable quantum optics.
+The meaning of the two-particle visibility originally defined by Jaeger, Horne, Shimony, and Vaidman with the use of an indirect method that first corrects the two-particle probability distribution by adding and subtracting other distributions with varying degree of entanglement, however, deserves further analysis.
+Furthermore, the origin of complementarity between one-particle visibility and two-particle visibility is somewhat elusive and it is not entirely clear what is the best way to associate particular two-particle quantum observables with the two-particle visibility.
+Here, we develop a direct method for quantifying the two-particle visibility based on measurement of a pair of two-particle observables that are compatible with the measured pair of single-particle observables.
+For each of the two-particle observables from the pair the corresponding visibility is computed, after which the absolute difference of the latter pair of visibilities is considered as a redefinition of the two-particle visibility.
+Our approach reveals an underlying mathematical symmetry as it treats the two pairs of one-particle or two-particle observables on equal footing by formally identifying all four observable distributions as rotated marginal distributions of the original two-particle probability distribution.
+The complementarity relation between one-particle visibility and two-particle visibility obtained with the direct method is exact in the limit of infinite Gaussian precision where the entangled Gaussian state approaches an ideal Einstein--Podolsky--Rosen state.
+The presented results demonstrate the theoretical utility of rotated marginal distributions for elucidating the nature of two-particle visibility and provide tools for the development of quantum applications employing continuous variables.